Jupsista/pyfuncbuffer/README.md

 Only buffer if the arguments on the buffered function are the same.
 False by default.

+- `share_buffer`: Optional

+Share buffer between processes.
+This is only useful when using multiprocessing, and still wanting to have function calls buffered even if called in seperate processes.

 ## Testing

 Testing is done using [pytest](https://github.com/pytest-dev/pytest) and [pytest-asyncio](https://github.com/pytest-dev/pytest-asyncio).